usaid-cs/yesterday-i-learned/apple.md

+1. The iOS launcher is called the springboard.
 1. In the case of product red, since RED is superscripted and also what's trademarked, the actual logo is `(PRODUCT)^(RED^(TM))`, where TM is superscripted twice.
 1. So many people use iPhones, that when iOS 7 came out, [its parallax wallpapers caused enough people to get motion sickness to make the news](https://en.wikipedia.org/wiki/IOS_7).
 1. Macbook Pro fans don't spin up until [the CPU is 81 degrees C.](https://www.youtube.com/watch?v=wgeh7ZJRhZU)